-www.cooperative.com/InterestAreas/businesscontinuity/femaresources/ Documents/UPDATEDFEMAGUIDE.docx - 3.
-FECA staff will monitor storms, but it is up to the member co-op to notify FECA that assistance may be needed in the near future. - 4.
+- 1. Make sure that the contact and system information for your co-op is up to date in FECA's Emergency Work Plan Manual. - 2.
+FECA staff will monitor storms, but it is up to the member co-op to notify FECA that assistance may be needed in the near future. - 3.
 As soon as it becomes apparent that a member may require assistance from other co-ops, notify FECA of the following (see Requesting Assistance Format for requesting via e-mail in a spreadsheet): - a.
 An estimate of the number and type of personnel and equipment that FECA should try to procure; - b.
-An estimate of the date and time you want them to arrive; - Note that FEMA will not reimburse for "staging crews", however, travel time after the disaster has been declared should be reimbursable. - Also, if you plan to stage crews you need to agree (preferably in writing) on the number of hours they will be paid per day to standby and how much of that will be overtime. - c.
+An estimate of the date and time you want them to arrive; - Note that FEMA will not reimburse for "staging crews", however, crews traveling after the disaster has been declared should be reimbursable. - Also, if you plan to stage crews you need to agree on the number of hours they will be paid per day to standby and how much of that will be overtime. - c.
 The location they should report to; - d.
-A rough estimate as to how long help may be needed. - 5.
-Once FECA has been notified that assistance may be required, FECA will contact the other Florida co-ops and other statewide associations regarding their potential needs and their ability to assist. - 6.
-If more than one member co-op requests assistance prior to the storm, FECA will initiate a conference call with the requesting member systems to discuss pre-storm commitments and possible coalitions for crews, tent cities, and other needs. - 7.
-FECA will initiate a conference call with the other statewide organizations to discuss mutual aid. - 8.
-FECA will arrange for pre-disaster assistance from co-ops on the NRECA/FEMA Mutual Aid List (available on cooperative.com search for

-"FEMA list") and will attempt to form coalitions with members to jointly procure crews and secure items from vendors such as portable housing, caterers, cranes, etc. The requesting co-op understands that help arranged prior to the storm will need to be obtained from co-ops that believe they are not in the storm's projected path.
+A rough estimate as to how long help may be needed. - 4.
+Once FECA has been notified that assistance may be required, FECA will contact the other Florida co-ops and other statewide associations regarding their potential needs and their ability to assist. - 5.
+If more than one member co-op requests assistance prior to the storm, FECA will initiate a conference call with the requesting member systems to discuss pre-storm commitments and possible coalitions for crews, tent cities, and other needs. - 6.
+FECA will initiate a conference call with the other statewide organizations to discuss mutual aid. - 7.
+FECA will arrange for pre-disaster assistance from co-ops on the NRECA/FEMA Mutual Aid List (available on cooperative.com search for "mutual aide") and will attempt to form coalitions with members to jointly procure crews and secure items from vendors such as portable housing, caterers, cranes, etc. The requesting co-op understands that help arranged prior to the storm will need to be obtained from co-ops that believe they are not in the storm's projected path.
 Therefore, for long term events we recommend seeking crews from further away first, and calling on the neighboring states to help as soon as they are in the clear.
-This also will minimize the need to "stage" crews, but if you elect to stage crews it is important to establish hours that the crews will be paid while standing by.
+This also will minimize the need to "stage" crews, but if you elect to stage crews it is important to establish hours that the crews will be paid while standing by before they begin to travel.
 FECA will provide a copy of the co-op specific information for the requesting co-op that is in FECA's emergency work plan manual to the assisting co-ops.

-- 9. If the total number of personnel requested to be staged prior to the event cannot be obtained at that time, the available personnel will be rationed among those requesting assistance. - 10.
-FECA will be available to assist the members in establishing safe areas to stage assisting personnel and equipment until the storm subsides, but the requesting co-op ultimately is responsible for all of the staging arrangements. - 11.
-The requesting co-op must prepare to house, feed, and generally take care of the assisting personnel. - 12.
+- 8. If the total number of personnel requested to be staged prior to the event cannot be obtained at that time, the available personnel will be rationed among those requesting assistance. - 9.
+FECA will work with the members and those providing assistance to establish safe areas to stage the personnel and equipment until the storm subsides. - 10.
+The requesting co-op must prepare to house, feed, and generally take care of the assisting personnel. - 11.
 Assistance from vendors and any utilities that are not parties to the NRECA/FEMA Mutual Aid agreement must be pursued by the member co-op, through a competitive bidding process as required by FEMA.
 FECA can assist if necessary.
-Note that the bidding process must consider women-owned and minority-owned businesses.
-To make women and minority businesses aware of your contracting opportunities, contact your regional or federal Small Business Administration offices to receive a list of these types of businesses in your area.
-Also check with the State to see if it has compiled a list of women and minority vendors, contractors and subcontractors that co-ops can review before essential support services are needed.